 That doesn’t prevent a lender for example from denying you but stipulates that they can not do so due to a disability.
 A bank can still deny you a loan for having poor credit, but can not if you’re in a wheelchair, for instance.
 This helps level the playing field and forces others to consider you on the same basis as everyone else.

 Another important law to keep in mind when buying a home while you’re disabled is the ADA or Americans With Disabilities Act.
 Put simply, this act requires that all disabled people are treated fairly in aspects of public life.
 This extends to home buying, as well as renting, and further prevents any sort of legal discrimination.

-It also requires that a homeowner should be allowed to make reasonable accommodations to their property to full enjoy it.
-This might come into play in a condo for example, where a disabled individual would be allowed to make modifications that others might be barred from making.
-The key here though is any modification needs to be made to help the disabled individual enjoy their property better, and overcome the problems the disability prevents.
+It also requires that a homeowner should be allowed to make reasonable accommodations to their property to fully enjoy it.
+This might come into play in a condo.
+For example, a disabled individual would be allowed to make modifications that others might be barred from making.

 What If I’ve Been Discriminated Against?

 If you feel you’ve been discriminated against the best move is to file a complaint against the offender through HUD.
 They have a form on their website that can be completed there or mail, or you can call them.
 They will ask questions regarding the incident and then perform an investigation and take appropriate action.

 An important consideration to keep in mind is the actual home itself and whether it meets your accessibility needs.
 While some programs will help cover the costs of these additions, many times they will require out of pocket expenses.
 It might also be a good negotiation point when buying the home, some motivated buyers might agree to make accessibility additions to sell their home quicker.

 Parking is an important thing to consider, namely, what type is it and how far will you have to park.
 For suburban housing, this is likely not too big of an issue as many houses have driveways or garages, but cities can be different.